“Never say never; is it too late to…” try to change?

 #1.
 You must recognize that it won’t be a quick or effortless change… but that you still want to try

-Tell yourself it’s going to be hard because it very likely will be and accept it because you’re putting yourself in a place where it’s not in your realm of the usual or familiar.
-That what you hope to break out of.
+Tell yourself it’s going to be hard because it very likely will be and accept it because you are putting yourself in a place where it’s not in your realm of the usual or familiar.
+That is what you hope to break out of.
 Be ready for the challenge and difficulties, rather than thinking that it’ll be an easy, short process.

 #2.
-You’re your own biggest critic but also… so your biggest obstacle and supporter.
+You’re your own biggest critic but also… your biggest obstacle and supporter.

 #3.
 Be real with yourself.
 Make a plan.
 And revise it until it works.

 You know what you are like when you’re at your best and also at your lowest.
 Make a plan that will work with you and that will also get the work done.
-Create realistic milestone goals that build up to your ultimate end goal that suits your style, while it still pushes you.
+Create realistic milestone goals that suits your style that build up to your ultimate end goal, while it still pushing you.
 Write down what it will look and feel like if your plan is working so you have cues to look out for.
 Afterwards, write down all the things stopping you or that have stopped.
 That might be the difficulty in finding time in your busy schedule, which may be the reason you’ll stop.
 Or that you remembered the last time you tried this you gave up part way because it just wasn’t working out.